ylchen-econ/ylchen-econ.github.io/_pages/cv.md

 Education
 ======

-* B.S. in GitHub, GitHub University, 2012
+* Ph.D in Economics, University of California, Riverside, 2023 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* M.A. in Economics, Nankai University, 2018
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* B.A. in Economics, Nankai University, 2015

-Work experience
+Teaching experience
 ======
 * Summer 2015: Research Assistant
   * Github University